Skip to main content

 Highland Trails, Glaciers & Iceland South Coast Road Trip

-Begin your tour in Iceland's vibrant capital, Reykjavík, but it won't be long until you're gazing out at unforgettable highland scenes.
-Driving through Iceland's highlands is a proper adventure, requiring a 4x4 vehicle as you navigate river crossings and traverse roads over ancient lava fields and moon-like landscapes.
+Begin your tour with a soak at the world-famous Blue Lagoon before heading to Reykjavík.
+From there, you'll drive the Kaldidalur highland road through the Golden Circle and onward into Iceland's volcanic interior.
+Driving through the highlands is a proper adventure, requiring a 4x4 vehicle as you navigate river crossings and traverse roads over ancient lava fields and moon-like landscapes.
 The journey to Landmannalaugar takes you through some of Iceland's most spectacular and remote terrain, where colorful mountains, black obsidian lava fields, and steaming hot springs create an otherworldly environment.

-This six-day adventure delivers the perfect combination of Iceland's greatest hits and off-road highland exploration that creates memories of a lifetime.
+This six-day active adventure delivers the perfect combination of Iceland's greatest hits, off-road highland exploration, and unforgettable included experiences that make every day feel like the highlight of a lifetime.

 On this tour you will...